utsavlamichhane/Qiime2-Docker-Image/INSTRUCTIONS.md

 Put the Dockerfile and the input (paired_end.qza)  in the same directory.

-I have uploaded both files to this repo, you can pull it to your mac.
+I have uploaded both files to this repo, you can pull it to your mac.Download the pairedend qza file as an examplefrom here: https://drive.google.com/file/d/1R20wyjx0Dd2tcWmL_jK-ePqcouu36sqM/view?usp=sharing

+Also the Dockerfile is here: https://drive.google.com/file/d/1a6bssYoRUqCYlFGJrIMduMM_gsGc9rMJ/view?usp=sharing

 **Step 2**